yukisov/php-owasp-zap-v2/README.md

 PHP client API for OWASP ZAP

-All API class files (except Zapv2.php) are generated automatically using `PhpAPIGenerator.java` offered by [yukisov/php-api-generator-for-owasp-zap](https://github.com/yukisov/php-api-generator-for-owasp-zap).
+All API class files (except Zapv2.php) are generated automatically using the ZAProxy API generator.

 I uploaded this API to [Packagist](https://packagist.org/packages/yukisov/php-owasp-zap-v2).